Thursday, July 31, 2025

 misfortune of living on a shoestring for

-time having kids come at me calling me
+having young men come at me calling me

 Daddy.
 Constantly.
 And for those uninitiated,